 The root element for the XSet XML format shall be called xsets.
 This element shall be followed by the element policies, which shall contain the XSystem policies that are referenced by the XSet.
 Each policy shall be expressed with a policy element, which in turn shall contain one or more property elements.
-The policy element shall contain name, type, readonly, binding, and length attributes followed by a value element containing the value of the property.
+The policy element shall contain name, type, readonly, binding, and length attributes followed by a value element containing the value of the policy property.
 These attributes and the value shall correspond to the XSystem policy.
-The property element scontained in the policy element shall correspond to the policy subtypes.
-Each property element shall have name, type, readonly, binding, and length attributes followed by a value of y a value element containing the value of the property.
-The attributes for the property shall contain the values of the attributes of the property.
+The property elements contained in the policy element shall correspond to the actual values of the XSet properties represented by the XSystem policy.
+Each property element shall have name, type, readonly, binding, and length attributes followed by a value of the property.
+The attributes for the property shall contain the values of the attributes of the corresponding XSystem property.